jcomp-03/assemblyai-example/README.md

        Be sure to finish the string with _/hook_ since this is the endpoint that AssemblyAI's POST request will search for.

       Create a _.env_ file to store those environment variables and their values.
   4. In a terminal window, start up your secure tunnel from the outside to localhost.
 I used ngrok, so in the terminal window, I ran `ngrok http 3000`.
 The port must be the same one used as in the Express web server.
-  5. In a different terminal window, run the command `node server.js` to get the web server up and running.
+  5. In a different terminal window, run the command `npm run start` to get the web server up and running.
-  6. In another terminal window, run the command `npm run send`; this will run scripts/uploadAudio.js which effectively reads the audio file located in assets folder, and makes a POST request to AssemblyAI's /upload endpoint.
-Aferwards, a webhook indicating completion of the transcription process signals a GET request to /transcript/${transcript_id} for the full text transcription which is simply printed to the console.
+  6. In another terminal window, run the command `npm run send <<absolute path to audio/video file on your device>>` where you **must** include the absolute path to the file you are wishing to transcribe.

+  The last step executes the file uploadAndTranscribeAudio.js file, which effectively makes a POST request to AssemblyAI's /upload endpoint.
+Once the transcription is complete or an error occurs on AssemblyAI's servers, a webhook is sent to the /hook endpoint on the client side.
+In this endpoint, validation is performed to determine if there was an error; if none, the completed transcription is fetched for at /transcript/${transcript_id} on AssemblyAI's side.

 Enjoy!